sboesebeck/morphium/Morphium Documentation.md

 But with time, the MongoDB based messaging became one of the most popular features in _Morphium_.
 It is fast, reliable, customisable and stable.

 ## About this document
 This document is a documentation for _Morphium_ in the current (4.2) version.
-It would be best, if you had a basic understanding of MongoDB and a good knowledge on _Morphium_.
-If you want to know about MongoDB's features, that _Morphium_ implements here, have a look at the official MongoDB pages and the documentation there.
+It would be best, if you had a basic understanding of MongoDB and installed and maybe used _Morphium_ already.
+If you want to know about MongoDB's features, that _Morphium_ makes available in java and are referenced here, have a look at the official MongoDB pages and the documentation there.

 This documentation covers all features _Morphium_ has to offer.

 Later in this document there are chapters about the POJO mapping, querying data and using the aggregation framework.
 Also a chapter about the InMemory driver, which is quite useful for testing.
-But let's start with the mess'aging subsystem first.
+But let's start with the messaging subsystem first.

 ## Using _Morphium_ as a messaging system